henrieger/gscholar-bibtex-clipboard/README.md

 # Google Scholar - BibTeX to Clipboard

-Adds a new button to your Google Scholar pages to directly add the BibTeX references to your clipboard
+Adds a new button to your Google Scholar pages to directly add the BibTeX references to your clipboard.

 ## Usage